^^^*^^^^*^^^^*^^^^*^^^^*^^^^*^^^

 "He's having fun."
 Rain muttered softly, sipping from her drink, unaware Hazel had picked up her words.

 "Yep.
-There goes my man." a smile tugged at her lips.
-"Speaking of men," she continued. " I see Luke can't keep his eyes off you.
+There goes my man." a smile tugged at her lips as she stared at him.
+"Speaking of men," she continued. " I see Luke can't keep his eyes off you, finally she looked at her.

 Rain almost choked.